What do you put in a man’s stocking?

 Every bathroom needs a bathroom reader — a handy little book that can be perused a few minutes at a time while doing your business.
 The classic in the genre is the Uncle John’s series, which is now in its 32nd edition.
 With short tidbits of interesting facts and longer tales of daring and misdeed, there’s always something fascinating to be found in its pages, no matter how long the visit.

 We've extolled the benefits of the pocket notebook numerous times -- they're so handy for writing down ideas, to-do tasks, or just capturing your bored scribbling.
 There are a variety of great pocket notebooks out there.
 Field Notes are a classic Made in America brand that have a nice vintage look to them.
-Rite in the Rain are cool because, well, you can write in them in the rain without losing your world-changing idea.
-And of course, I humbly suggest our Art of Manliness notebooks for recording your manly thoughts.
+Huckberry has a series of Field Notes that pay homage to American National Parks.
+They've got a Rite in the Rain are cool because, well, you can write in them in the rain without losing your world-changing idea.

 5. Food and Drink Stocking Stuffers For Men